 Faculty Testimonials Dr. Lori Walters – US Space History The first time you login to the course do some exploring.
 Take a look at every feature that is open at the time.
 Many instructors like to make sure you can … Continued

+Interested in Online Classes at UCF?
 Not yet enrolled at UCF?
 You can view the Knights Online testimonials and tutorials using the three links below or the links located in the navigation menu to the left of this page.
-Overview of Online Courses – Student Testimonials … Continued
+Overview … Continued

 In most cases you can click a link in Webcourses@UCF to directly access Tegrity lectures.
 However, some browsers will block the Tegrity link by default.
 The following steps will allow you to override this behavior.
 Opening Tegrity in Google Chrome Click … Continued